fengberd/VACJOKE.NET/README.md

 **YOU MAY GET BANNED,USE THIS AT YOUR OWN RISK**

 **YOU HAVE BEEN WARNED**
+Note: Please make sure your clantag changer is disable when you're joining a server or selecting team,otherwise you will stuck at "Sending client info" or unable to select the team.The changer will disable itself automaticlly when the game ends.

-1. Download [ExternalClantagChanger.zip](https://github.com/fengberd/VACJOKE.NET/releases/download/v1.0.1/ExternalClantagChanger_v1.0.1.zip) and extract it.
+1. Download [ExternalClantagChanger.zip](https://github.com/fengberd/VACJOKE.NET/releases/download/v1.0.1/ExternalClantagChanger_v1.0.2.zip) and extract it.
 2. Run `ClantagChanger.exe` and enjoy :)

 // Don't tell me you don't know how to use it